 The processes for managing resource load and related costs (which were currently done in Excel) would be easily adapted to Project 2010 by simply transferring data from legacy products to Project Server 2010.

-The third party application already in use as their main project management software would drive the demand from the program level, and each subgroup would simply report their schedule status from Project 2010.
-The third party program would still have better visibility.
+The third-party application already in use as the main PM software would drive the demand from the program level, and each subgroup would simply report its schedule status from Project 2010.
+The third-party program would still have better visibility.

 Our analysis: